PadmajaChowdary/TmeZone-/README.md

 TmeZone-
 ========

-Hi I have developed an API which returns the
+Hi I have developed an API which returns timezone values when the name of the country or city are sent.